 There were days when boys were boys and masculinity was respected.
 Well, not anymore.

 Recently, American Psychological Association (APA), the body that sets professional standards for people employed in the field of psychology in the US, has defined traditional masculine personality traits as “toxic”.
 And those are not the traits that feminists quote in defense of the phrase “toxic masculinity”.
-No, the listed traits don’t include violent behavior towards women.
+No, the listed traits don’t include violent or otherwise inappropriate behavior towards women.

 What APA defined as “toxic” are, in fact, the traits that have been traditionally respected, especially in men.
 Those include stoicism, competitiveness, dominance and aggression.